acmbo/ArduinoPersonalClimate/README.md

 On the software side, we computed the adurino with C++.
 We used existing libaries to connect the Arduino with sensors and for the PID controller.
-We develop a command parser for input commands over computer.
+We developed a command parser for input commands over computer.

 The following scripts were used for these cases:
 - _windows_PID_heiz.ino_ was used for heating case